TomK32/tomk32.github.io/_posts/2018-06-03-select-tag-with-day-of-week.md

 ---
-title: Rails: Select tag with day of the week
+title: "Rails: Select tag with day of the week"
 tags:
   - rails
   - i18n